JesseTimonen/KristalFramework/README.md

-## Server requirements

-* PHP 7.4+
-* Composer

-## Database requirements

-* PDO PHP extension

-## Server
+## Server Requirements

+* Operating System: Linux is recommended (although other OS might work).
-* Ideally Apache or litespeed server with .htaccess support
+* Web Server: Apache or LiteSpeed with .htaccess support is ideal (other servers may vary in compatibility).
-* May or may not work with nginx
+* PHP: Version 7.4 or highly recommended.
+* Composer: Necessary for managing backend dependencies.

+## Database Requirements

+* PDO PHP Extension: Ensure it is enabled and functional.
+* Database Engine: MySQL or MariaDB is preferred (other databases might work, but compatibility is not guaranteed).

 ## Installing

-1. Rename .env.example to .env and configure the settings
+1. Rename .env.example to .env and configure the settings in the Config folder.
-2. Configure settings in the config.php
-3. Upload the framework files to a server or local development environment.
+2. Upload the framework files to a server or local development environment.
-4. Run 'composer install --prefer-dist --optimize-autoloader' on 'App/Backend/Core/' folder to install dependencies from composer.json file.
+3. Run 'composer install --prefer-dist --optimize-autoloader' ath the root folder to install dependencies from composer.json file.

 After completing these steps you should now be able to access the built-in demo page by going to your server's URL.